Caramel Upside-down Cameo Apple Pie

 Yield: One 9-inch pie

 This gorgeous recipe takes apple pie to a whole new level, with only a simple extra step!
-I love Cameo apples in this pie because of their perfect, sweet-tart balance but you can use your favorite organic baking apple or try a variety to mix it up!
+I love Cameo apples in this pie because of their perfect, sweet-tart balance but you can use your favorite baking apple, or try a variety to mix it up.

 - 4 tablespoons butter, softened Add to list